LucasionGS/studyguidebot/CONTRIBUTING.md

-# Contributing to [Your Bot Name]
+# Contributing to the bot

-Thank you for considering contributing to [Your Bot Name]!
-We welcome all levels of programming experience.
+Thank you for considering contributing to the bot.
+All levels of programming experience.
 Here's how you can contribute:

 ## Getting Started